mstksg/backprop/renders/backprop-neural-test.md

 ```

 Here, `simpleOp` is defined in implicit (non-monadic) style, given a
 tuple of inputs and returning outputs.
-Now `simpleOp` can be “run” with
+Now `simpleOp` can be "run" with
 the input vectors and parameters (a `L n m`, `R n`, `L o n`, and `R o`)
 and calculate the output of the neural net.